guanggevwu/ZEUS_Tango_control/README.md

 ## Introduction

 - File structure.
 In each device type folder, there are a few files.
 They are device server file, client GUI file, menu file and example code file. it is recommended to use "menu.py" as the GUI to start server and client.
-- The following examples are mostly for code user.
+- You can either use the GUI, do the programming or do both.
+The following examples are mostly for code users and the commands are self-explanatory.
 However, you should be able to find the corresponding configurations in the [Taurus GUI](https://taurus-scada.org/) easily.

 ## Quick start